randallmorey/randallmorey-hugo-website/content/articles/mastering-frontend-continuous-deployment.md

 ## S3 Deployments

 On [S3][aws-s3], create one new bucket for each deployment (in our example, there are two).
-The names should match the domain names you plan to point to, e.g. `dev.example.com` or `www.example.com`.
+The names should match the domain names to which you plan to point, e.g. `dev.example.com` or `www.example.com`.
 My example deployments won't have their own domains and will be served directly from AWS, in which case any names will work.
 I'll use the verbose but meaningful bucket names: